dylmarcor/theGameOfWar/README.md

 # Game of War
 ## Intro
 Game of war is a minimal, stylized version of the classic card game War.
-They say only the dead have see the end of war...
+They say only the dead see the end of war...
 ## How To Play
 Gameplay is very simple:
 * The deck is split evenly and each player draws at the same time.